learems/EPmodels-Electroporation-MolTransport/README.md

 # EPmodels-Electroporation-MolTransport
-Models coupling electroporation and molecular transport.
+Models coupling electroporation and molecular transport at the single cell level.

 These are the models presented in (Miklavcic and Towhidi 2010)[https://doi.org/10.2478/v10019-010-0002-3],(Li and Lin 2011)[https://doi.org/10.1016/j.bioelechem.2011.04.006], and (Smith 2011)[https://dspace.mit.edu/handle/1721.1/63085], which have been used in the study of Scuderi et al. (preprint link to be added).